 Intelligent file suggestions

-In the new For you tab of your system tray/menu bar, you’ll see intelligently suggested files and folders based on your Dropbox activity, so you can easily jump back into the files you’re likely to need.
+Click the For you tab of Dropbox in your taskbar (Windows) or menu bar (Mac), to see intelligently suggested files and folders based on your Dropbox activity, so you can easily jump back into the files you’re likely to need.

 Updated file previews